IsabelleLenertz/sturdy-couscous/test/README.md

 <br/>
 To build the container, use the following command:<br/>
 `docker build -t couscoustest .`<br/>
-In order to run the container, use the following command:<br/>
+In order to run the container, use the following command from this directory.
+Otherwise, replace `$PWD` with a path to the current directory:<br/>
-`docker run -d -p 500:500 -p 600:600 couscoustest`
+`docker run -d -p 500:500 -p 600:600 -v $PWD/conf:/etc/nginx/conf.d/ couscoustest`